ipbrieske/stock-analysis/README.md

 Added Module 2.5.2 with year verification recycled from stockAnalysis().
 Added interactive buttons on multiple sheets.

 Added Module 2.5.3 timer to allStocksAnalysis()

+Got significant experience with Git, including creating new branches, merging branches, pulling, committing, pushing, and debugging.
+Questions for later:
+- How do I implement dynamic arrays in VBA?
+- What other GUIs are available on Excel
+- How does Excel handle random number generation and time seeding?
+- Is recording questions like this in the readme appropriate?